webdevops/azure-metrics-exporter/README.md

 - Caching of fetched metrics (no need to request every minute from Azure Monitor API; you can keep scrape time of `30s` for metrics)
 - Customizable metric names (with [template system with metric information](#metric-name-template-system))
 - Ability to fetch metrics from one or more resources via `target` parameter  (see `/probe/metrics/resource`)
-- Ability to fetch metrics from resources found with ServiceDiscovery via [Azure resources API based on $filter](https://docs.microsoft.com/de-de/rest/api/resources/resources/list) (see `/probe/metrics/list`)
+- Ability to fetch metrics from resources found with ServiceDiscovery via [Azure resources API based on $filter](https://docs.microsoft.com/en-us/rest/api/resources/resources/list) (see `/probe/metrics/list`)
-- Ability to fetch metrics from resources found with ServiceDiscovery via [Azure resources API based on $filter](https://docs.microsoft.com/de-de/rest/api/resources/resources/list) with configuration inside Azure resource tags (see `/probe/metrics/scrape`)
+- Ability to fetch metrics from resources found with ServiceDiscovery via [Azure resources API based on $filter](https://docs.microsoft.com/en-us/rest/api/resources/resources/list) with configuration inside Azure resource tags (see `/probe/metrics/scrape`)
+- Ability to fetch metrics from resources found with ServiceDiscovery via [Azure ResourceGraph API based on Kusto query](https://docs.microsoft.com/en-us/azure/governance/resource-graph/overview) (see `/probe/metrics/resourcegraph`)
 - Configuration based on Prometheus scraping config or ServiceMonitor manifest (Prometheus operator)
 - Metric manipulation (adding, removing, updating or filtering of labels or metrics) can be done in scraping config (eg [`metric_relabel_configs`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#metric_relabel_configs))
 - Full metric [dimension support](#virtualnetworkgateway-connections-dimension-support)